Christine’s press interviews, video interviews, webinars & panels, and podcast interviews are below. Jump →

 2024

 November — “12 States Promised To Open the Books on Their Opioid Settlement Funds.
 We Checked Up on Them.”
-(KFF Health News / NPR)
+(KFF Health News / NPR), “Ky law says cities, counties must detail opioid settlement spending.
+Most haven’t.”
+(Louisville Public Media)

 September — “Cash from opioid settlements is flowing into Louisiana.
 Where will the money go?”
 (NOLA)